zachtheyek/dotfiles/README.md

 | yt-dlp | Download videos from YouTube and other platforms | [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) |
 | Scripts | Personal collection of maintenance and utility scripts | |

 # Security Note

 Sensitive files were either sanitized, or completely excluded via `.gitignore`.
-This includes, but is not limited to, login credentials, API keys, SSH public-private key pairs, secrets, sensitive environment variables, etc.
+This includes, but is not limited to, API keys/tokens, SSH public-private key pairs, sensitive environment variables, passwords, etc.

 > [!CAUTION]
 > If you choose to share your own dotfiles publicly -- be very careful what you commit to version control!
+Rotate your secrets & ammend the logs ASAP if something goes wrong.

+> [!TIP]
+> Use [gitleaks](https://github.com/gitleaks/gitleaks) as a pre-commit hook and CI/CD action to automate the scanning of your repo for leaked secrets.
+See `.github/workflows/gitleaks.yml` & `.pre-commit-config.yaml`.

 # License